 The more you transpose, the easier it will come to you.
 Your recognition of the various intervals, such as major 3rds, minor 3rds, etc., will come more automatically for you.
 You will eventually see these M3 and m3 intervals as “units” of their own rather than having to break them up visually into half steps.
 This is a level of familiarity that won’t take long.

 If you are a member of ProProach, I highly encourage you to take any voicing you’ve already learned and start this process of transposing.
-It can begin with Lesson #1 (which is offered free to any newcomers).
+It can begin with Lesson #1.

 Again, the more you transpose, the easier it becomes!